9 Best Consignment POS: Feature & Price Breakdown (2026)

 • Outdated Interface and Features: Many legacy consignment POS platforms were built ages ago and it shows.
 Reviews on platforms like Capterra often report older or less intuitive interfaces, slower development of new features, and gaps in capabilities that modern retailers expect.

 • Card Reader: A compact card reader that you accept credit/debit cards (often ~$50 or less).
-They enable you to take payments anywhere in your store, even with just a phone or iPad.

 • Mobile Device or Tablet: You’ll need a device to run the POS software – typically an iPad or a smartphone.
 This device serves as your register screen.
-One advantage of modern POS systems is that you can use hardware you already own.

 • Receipt Printer (optional): While e-receipts via SMS or e-mail are popular especially for secondhand items, a receipt printer can be useful.
 Thermal receipt printers (USB or Bluetooth) can integrate with your POS app to print sale receipts on the spot.